The Patent Litigation Law Review: India

-Under Indian law, a party may file a suit for declaration that its activities with respect to a product or process do not infringe a patent.
-For invoking this provision, the plaintiff must first attempt to obtain a written acknowledgment from the patentee to the effect that the plaintiff's activities do infringe the patentee's patent.
-Only if the patentee refuses or neglects to provide such an acknowledgement can the plaintiff approach the court seeking such a declaration.
-While seeking such an acknowledgment, the plaintiff must give full particulars of its product or process in question.
+Under Indian law, a party may file a suit for declaration that its activities in respect of a product or process do not infringe a patent.
+To invoke this provision, the plaintiff must first attempt to obtain a written acknowledgment from the patentee to the effect that the plaintiff's activities do infringe the patentee's patent.
+Only if the patentee refuses or neglects to provide the acknowledgement can the plaintiff approach the court seeking a declaration.
+While seeking the acknowledgment, the plaintiff must give full particulars of its product or process in question.

 ii Proceedings for restraining issuance of groundless threats regarding institution of legal proceedings

-A recipient of a threat of legal proceedings for infringement of a patent can file a suit for seeking the following reliefs:
+A recipient of a threat of legal proceedings for infringement of a patent can file a suit seeking the following types of relief:

 - a declaration to the effect that the threats are unjustifiable;